Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 A selection of commands available when running the debugger.
 The gdb commands are provided for comparison.

-cmd perl -d python -m pdb rdebug gdb
+cmd node debug python -m pdb rdebug gdb

 next statement n n n n